 - Preparation: Although the marijuana does not necessarily have to be ground finely when using a bong or pipe, smoking unground plant matter using this method requires burning the plant with a lighter for longer.
 The longer the lighter’s flame burns the plant, the more plant is wasted.
 To get the maximum usage out of the cannabis, it’s best if you grind it or break it down before loading the bong.

-Based on available scientific data and reported user experiences, there are currently more advantages than disadvantages when it comes to vaping marijuana than there are when consuming marijuana by using traditional smoking methods.
-As a result, consumers are turning to vaping devices as their preferred intake method.
+Consumers have been turning to vaping devices as their preferred intake method.
 However, the science and medical communities are still studying the long-term benefits and potential dangers of vaping marijuana.
 Hopefully, as more research becomes available, lingering questions will be answered that may help further guide consumers’ choices, as well as industry policies and laws.
 What is your experience with vaping compared to traditional marijuana smoking methods?